 - Use a timesheet system that only lets your team enter time to active tasks or ones they’ve been assigned to.

-- Use a billing system that recognises your contract amounts, and provides detailed project, task, and resource-status information.
+- Use a billing system that recognizes your contract amounts, and provides detailed project, task, and resource-status information.

 - Use alerts to remind staff to enter time daily and give supervisors full visibility of everything that’s recorded.

 The length of your billing cycle from cost incurred to cash receipt affects the financial health of your business.